Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 Flyers Sampling Series.
 Photos by Jean-Paul Goude, Tod Papageorge, Nan Goldin, Shutterstock.
 Visual Sampling, Art direction & Graphic design by Francois Soulignac, Bar Rouge Shanghai, VOL Group China.

-Of course, at the same time, traditional ways of design and content production were kept on the process (original design, artworks, illustration, video and photo shooting).
-In order to provide a relevant and diversified branding offer to the VOL Group Marketing Department, we defined several visual identities, categories and series of design.
+Of course, traditional methods of design and content production were also maintained throughout the process, including original design, artwork, illustration, video, and photo shoots.
+To offer a relevant and diverse branding solution to the VOL Group Marketing Department, we established multiple visual identities, categories, and design series.

 A co-working with locals and international talents : Antoine K.P.
 (Director, Bar Rouge Shanghai); Charles B. (Marketing & Sales Director, VOL Group China); Quentin F. aka Keint (Photographer, Artistic and Musical Director, Bar Rouge Shanghai); Jonathan B. (Project Manager, Bar Rouge Shanghai); Clément B. (Videographer); Lynn (Graphic Designer); Shasha (Graphic Designer); Shyla T. (Graphic Designer); Toni Z. (Graphic Designer); Preacher (Graphic Designer); Julia Z. (Graphic Designer); Danara S. (Illustrator); Vitaly T. (Photographer and Videographer); Pavel S. (Photographer); Oliver M. (Art Director, Photographer); 紫宁信息科技 (Drones & Aerial views).

-One of the aim of the VOL Group Design Department was to reduce the quantity of printed support of communication, no more relevant with habits of Chinese users mainly focused on mobile devices.
-We reinforced the production of digital supports: eflyer, video teaser, music video, streaming on Spotify, live streaming (熊猫 Panda TV, Meipai; These supports of communication are less expensive to produce and easier to spread thanks to the snapshot worldwide dissemination followed by hundred million user accounts in China mainland.
-We optimized also all the key-visuals, on a simple square shape, to fit perfectly with our 2 major social media: WeChat (微信, Wēixìn) and Instagram.
+One of the objectives of the Design department was to drastically reduce the quantity of printed communication media, which were no longer adapted to the habits of Chinese users, who were already heavily focused on mobile devices at the time.
+As a result, we stepped up production of digital media: eflyer, video teaser, music video, streaming on Spotify, live streaming (熊猫 Panda TV, Meipai.
+Digital content are cheaper to produce and easier to distribute thanks to instant global distribution on platforms used by hundreds of millions of users in mainland China.
+We’ve also optimised all the key visuals, using a simple square shape, so that they fit in perfectly with our two main social media channels: WeChat (微信, Wēixìn) and Instagram.

 Graphic design | Key-visual